Worship at Mt. Pisgah

 To ensure that all who participate in this sacrament receive this sacred gift as the blessing it is intended to be and not to their condemnation, this congregation, with Christian love and in accordance with Holy Scripture, practices closed communion with those who have been instructed and share our public profession of the Christian faith in all its articles.
 We therefore ask our guests who wish to commune to speak with the Pastor before the service.

 Mt.
 Pisgah provides both the common cup and individual cups as we come together for Communion.
-The individual cups in the center of the communion tray are alcohol free to accomodate those who cannot receive alcohol.
-Gluten-free wafer are also available; please alert the Pastor or an Elder prior to the service that we may accommodate your needs.
+The individual cups in the center of tray are alcohol free for those with medical requirements that prevent them from receiving alcohol.
+Wine, however, is the prefer means to receive the blood of Christ, if and when possible, since wine is what Jesus used to institute this sacrament.
+Likewise, we use unleavened bread, as our Lord did.
+Gluten-free hosts are also available for those with medical needs.
+Please alert the Pastor or an Elder of any needs.

 What If I Have Young Children?